 Made possible by the Thailand Condominium Act of 1979, buying a "condominium freehold" unit is one of the easiest ways for foreigners to acquire direct property ownership in Thailand.
 This is a special legal type of freehold that foreigners can directly and legally own in Thailand, just as they would own a freehold property in their own country.
 Hence the term "condominium freehold" title.

 Buying a condominium registered property provides a degree of consumer protection for buyers.
-For instance, purchase contracts for the sale of a condominium unit by the developer are standardised and are required to be in the form established by the Ministry of the Interior.
+For instance, purchase contracts for the sale of a condominium unit by the developer are standardized and are required to be in the form established by the Ministry of the Interior.
 Marketing materials from the developer must not fail to deliver on such promises as to avoid misrepresentation to buyers.

-For more information about ownership call us today at +66 93 606 0906.
+For more information about freehold ownership or to learn more about homes for sale in Thailand, call us today at +66 93 606 0906.